 Then there was Arthur Balfour himself, a Zionist who, 15 years previously, offered parts of Uganda and Kenya as a future homeland of the Jewish people, although it was rejected by the Jews.
 In June 1917, just six months after he became foreign secretary, he asked his friend and influential Zionist Chaim Weizmann, as well as Lord Walter Rothschild, to draft a declaration that would propose the creation of a Jewish state.
 That effort culminated in the November 2 declaration.

-These leaders, among others, came to the very front of British politics and basically dictated a pro-Zionist policy–the likes of which would never be replicated by British leaders.
-In fact, Israeli columnist Caroline Glick spent the bulk of last week’s piece documenting just how anti-Zionist Britain was in the immediate aftermath of the declaration.
+These leaders, among others, came to the very front of British politics and basically dictated a pro-Zionist policy—the likes of which would never be replicated by British leaders.
+In fact, Israeli columnist Caroline Glick spent the bulk of a piece a couple of years ago documenting just how anti-Zionist Britain was in the immediate aftermath of the declaration.
 She wrote:

 In fact it is richly ironic that the Palestinians and their supporters blame the British for the establishment of Israel.
 Shortly after the Balfour Declaration was issued, British authorities, particularly on the ground in the Middle East, did everything they possibly could to cancel it.